GENTLE/RESTORATIVE, LEVEL II,

 Clint initially began a yoga practice in 1999 and found a life-changing but short-lived practice on the mat.
 A decade later, as life began to change dramatically for him, he returned to yoga as a grounding practice in an uncertain time.
 A certified kids yoga instructor, graduate of Bea Doyle’s Anusara Immersion, and Jeanie Manchester’s 200 hour Teacher Training, he blends playfulness with an absolute belief in the transformative and healing powers of yoga.
 “I bow to my teachers, friends and every person with the courage to undergo change, both on and off the mat.”

-Enthusiasm to live your life is contagious around Adi, her passion connects people to their own joyful potential, cultivating porpoise, insight and self love, developing the seed of curiosity that empowers transformation creating sustainable change.
+Enthusiasm to live your life is contagious around Adi, her passion connects people to their own joyful potential, cultivating purpose, insight and self love, developing the seed of curiosity that empowers transformation creating sustainable change.
 Adi’s core offerings are based on Bhakti Yoga (yoga of service), making her community her focus to grow together.
 She has been teaching yoga since 2008.

 E-RYT 200 – Green Mountain Yoga now Maytri Yoga